Kava-Labs/kava-testnets/kava-3-test/README.md

 kvd init --chain-id kava-3-test <your-moniker>
 ```

 To submit your PR, copy the contents of `$HOME/.kvd/config/priv_validator_key.json` to the `keys` folder of this repo, removing the `priv_key` portion.
-Optionally, include a file called '<name>-peer.txt' that contains the persistent peer information for your node.
+Optionally, include a file called `<name>-peer.txt` that contains the persistent peer information for your node.